espain16/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+An event listner is when we chose a specific element to listen to specific event and fires a callback when that event                                          occurs.

 4. Why would we convert a NodeList into an Array?

+We would convert a Nodelist into an Array so we can gain access to the few array methods that can be used on them.

 5. What is a component?

+A component is made up of javascript, css, and HTML for use in modern application development.

 ### Git Set up